Jon Hawkins, director of Newbury Innovation. Image courtesy of Newbury Electronics.

 So what happens is they branch out into other things: finance, sales, and so on.
 Although I can’t cite stats to this effect, I think you'll find that in a lot of successful startups—the-5-to-10-million turnover companies—are started by engineers.
 I'm convinced it's because what happens is the engineers go into it and see that they're being treated like the poor relation.

 And of course the ambitious engineers say, “I'm not having this; I need to find something else”.
-So they move on, and it means that, for when it comes to tapping engineering, it's all about young blood—and also recognising that the good ones will be motivated to move on.
-So industry needs to be constantly taking new, young blood; and getting new engineers as the old ones move on—because they will move on if or when they know it's not a sufficient career path for engineers in industry.
+So they move on, and it means that, when it comes to tapping engineering, it's all about young blood—and also recognising that the good ones will be motivated to move on.
+So industry needs to be constantly taking new, young blood; and getting new engineers as the old ones move on—because they will move on if or when they know it's not a sufficient career path.
 So I would level more industry itself than education in terms of the skills gap.

 SH: Off the back of that, what advice would you give to people considering a career in engineering?